zmixnyc/manual/Issues.md

 If a bug or feature request involves a particular plugin for Rack rather than Rack itself, follow these steps.

 - Search for the plugin on the [VCV Library](https://library.vcvrack.com/).
-- If the plugin's source code is hosted on GitHub, open an issue.
+- If the plugin's source code or website is hosted on GitHub or GitLab, open an issue in the Issues tab.
+Accounts on these websites are free.
 - If not, use the provided contact information by clicking on the email icon or author's website.
+- For bug reports, include the plugin's version, your operating system and version, and steps to reproduce the bug.